 Overview of SPLA and AWS

-In this overview, you’ll learn all about the relationship between SPLA and AWS and how they work together.
+This overview explains the relationship between SPLA and AWS and how they work together.

 Microsoft’s Service Provider License Agreement (SPLA) is a licensing program that allows service providers to license Microsoft products to their end customers monthly.
 With SPLA, service providers can use Microsoft products on Amazon Web Services (AWS).

 SPLA allows service providers to license Microsoft products such as Windows Server, SQL Server, and Office 365 directly from Microsoft and resell them to their end customers.
-This enables service providers to provide their customers with a complete suite of products while managing all of their Microsoft-related licensing needs.

 By leveraging SPLA and AWS, service providers can provide customers with an integrated solution to quickly deploy and manage applications and data while minimizing licensing costs.